An opt-in is a term used when someone agrees to subscribe to your marketing channels, generally via email.

 As already noted, email marketing is the most effective way to nurture leads, generate revenue, and continue building customer relationships.

-To underscore its power, think about it this way: If you were struggling with something in your personal life you might contact a friend to meet up and offer support.
+To underscore its power, think about it this way: If you were struggling with something in your personal life, you might contact a friend to meet up and offer support.
 You might relay to this friend something you’re struggling with and hope they can offer some support or advice.
-Chatting face-to-face means that a friend is willing to listen and is there for you emotionally.
+Chatting face-to-face means a friend is willing to listen and is there for you emotionally.
 It’s important to have friends who are willing to chat and spend part of their day with you.
 However, if that friend follows up a few days later to check on you and ask how you’re doing, it shows just how much they care about you.
 Email marketing is the equivalent to that follow-up message.